davidperrenoud/tend-token/README.md

 ```
 You can [obtain Rinkeby testnet Ether](https://www.rinkeby.io/#faucet) from the faucet by pasting your address in social media and pasting the link.

-Connect to your rinkeby Geth console and unlock the account for deployment (2700 seconds = 45 minutes).
+Connect to your Rinkeby Geth console and unlock the account for deployment (2700 seconds = 45 minutes).
 ```
 > personal.unlockAccount(web3.eth.accounts[0], "", 2700)
 ```

-Change the `from` (deployer), `wallet` and `underwriter` accounts in ico.cnf.json:
+Change the `from` (deployer), `wallet` and `underwriter` accounts in token.cnf.json:
 ```
 "from":         "0x0fadbcc6baf38842493ea527759ce7ce1644d0cc",
 "wallet":       "0xCCb50efc315614dF57f2C774391A3410B02F06EF",